moospit/net-sec-lab/README.md

  - [Wikipedia: Arp Spoofing](https://en.wikipedia.org/wiki/ARP_spoofing)
  - [Wikipedia: IP Spoofing](https://en.wikipedia.org/wiki/IP_address_spoofing)

-> This lab setup is only for demo'ing purposes and MUST NOT be used in production!

 > The code contained in this repository is intentionally INSECURE and must NOT be used in production!

 ## Setup